 Budget: The OSP budget preparation website provides a sample NSF budget and budget justification, F&A rates, and common budget categories.

 Collaborators & Other Affiliations: Information on the COA form and a link to the template is available here

 Biosketch: Click here for a template for creating an NSF biosketch.
 When the new guidelines (NSF 20-1) take effect October 5, 2020, all submitters will be required to use an NSF-approved format for the biographical sketch.
 A link to this requirement and the approved SciENcv tool is available here.

 Current and Pending Support: When the new guidelines (NSF 20-1) take effect October 5, 2020, all submitters will be required to use an NSF-approved format for current and pending support information.
 A link to an approved fillable pdf will be posted here.

 Data Management Plan: The online Data Management Tool through Hodges Library Data Services provides a template for creating the required NSF data management plan.
 After creating the plan, you can select to have the Hodges Data Curation Librarian provide feedback.

 Postdoc Mentoring Plan: Click here for a template for creating a post-doc mentoring plan.

 Please contact us if you would like assistance with identifying specific NSF funding opportunities, planning your proposal, coordinating a research team, or editorial assistance.
-The Office of Research and Engagement offers support for NSF proposals through two research development teams: the Faculty Development Team (for standard proposals) and the Research Development Team (for large proposals such as Center grants or proposals with extensive external partnering).
-For more information, contact Dr. Louise Nuttle (FDT) or Dr. Kimberly Eck (RDT).
+The Office of Research and Engagement offers support for NSF proposals through the Research Development Team.
+For more information, contact the Associate Vice Chancellor for Research Development (AVCRD@utk.edu).